-We will apply to admit the bonds for trading on the EuroMTF, the alternative market of the Luxembourg Stock Exchange In addition, we will maintain a paying agent and a transfer agent in Luxembourg so long as any of the bonds are admitted to trading on the EuroMTF and the rules of the EuroMTF so require.
+We have applied to admit the bonds for listing on the Official List of the Luxembourg Stock Exchange and for trading on the Euro MTF market.
+In addition, we will maintain a paying agent and a transfer agent in Luxembourg so long as any of the bonds are admitted to trading on the Euro MTF, and the rules of the Luxembourg Stock Exchange so require.
 We have initially appointed J.P.
 Morgan Bank Luxembourg S.A. to serve as our Luxembourg paying agent and transfer agent.